What To Do When Someone Dies

 If there is no will and the person who dies has no surviving next of kin, the estate will pass to the crown.
 For more information please contact Bona Vacantia.

-If there is no family or other agency to make suitable funeral arrangements, the council will arrange a cremation for a deceased person, as part of its public health duties (Section 46 of the 1984 Public Health Act).
-This will not apply if the person died in hospital.
-It will only occur if we establish there is no other alternative, following a thorough investigation.
+If there is no family or other agency to make suitable funeral arrangements, the council will arrange a cremation (or burial if that is the wishes of the deceased), as part of its public health duties (Section 46 of the 1984 Public Health Act).
+This will not apply if the person died in hospital and it will only occur if we establish there is no other alternative, following a thorough investigation.

 We will recover any expenses from the deceased person's estate, or from anyone responsible for the deceased prior to their death.
 The first claim on the deceased's estate is for funeral expenses.
 We have no powers to accept responsibility after private funeral arrangements have been made.